 Articles in this post are organized by the following themes:

 - Merchant Woes

 - Also of Interest

 - 3/3: Morris Fogel of the Second ward was a patrolman!
-(The earlier mentions I did not note, because I did not believe them!
+The earlier mentions I did not note, ack!, because I did not believe them!
 The paper reported he arrested someone else on 3/29.